About

 Tips to perfect the brioche dough

-I won’t go into all the details to make perfect brioche dough here.
-You can find EVERYTHING you need to know in this post here.
+I won’t go into all the details to make brioche dough here.
+You can find EVERYTHING you need to know in my brioche bread recipe.
 But I’ll share a few important facts.

 • This true brioche dough is a very soft dough because of the high egg and butter content.